BIYUEHU/sena-lang/README.md

-# Tamaki Language
+# Mihama Language

 > Developing...

-A Functional and Dependent Type Programming Language Base on Rust.
+A Modern Functional and Dependent Type Programming Language Base on Rust.

 ## Features